I feel like this needs a drumroll, Christmas Vacation style. (Please tell me you get that reference.)

 To see how we built the plank wall above the mantel and wired our TV behind the fireplace, check out Part Two.

-And you can find how we added whitewashed Air Stone, the concrete hearth, and painted the firebox door in Part 3.
-The supplies breakdown is provided in the links too.
+You can find how we added whitewashed Air Stone, the concrete hearth, and painted the firebox door in Part Three.

 So here’s the big shabang for Part 4 to finish up this big guy.
 I got the idea to make a door for the faux firebox from Pepper Design Blog.